Author Index

 Gordon Wright

-Gordon Wright is W. H. Bonsall professor of history, Stanford University.
+Gordon Wright is the W. H. Bonsall Professor of History at Stanford University.
 He is the author of France in Modern Times, Rural Revolution in France, and The Ordeal of Total War, 1939–1945.

 Gwendolyn Wright